m1croslash/Discord-Bot-Moderation/README.md

 # Simple Setup Guide
 * **Discord Bot Token from** [Discord Developer Portal](https://discord.com/developers/docs/intro)
 * **Don't forget to give the bot permissions so it can send messages!
 Bot don't use slash-commands.
-Preefix '!'**
+Prefix '!'**
 * **Bot use SQLite DB**
 ___
 ## Git